 - Sonja Buffkin- Data Entry Clerk 8th-12th

 - Virginia Tillman- Attendance/Truancy

-As parents it is your responsibility to assure your child/children have regular, timely attendance.
-However, if a child is not in his/her classroom at the second bell, he/she must check in at the Front Office before reporting to class.
+As parents, it is your responsibility to assure your child/children have regular, timely attendance.
+However, if a child is not in his/her classroom at the sound of the tardy (second) bell, he/she must check in at the Front Office before reporting to class.
 Also, if your child(ren) are chronically absent, tardy, or picked up early, notices may be sent from the Attendance Office in accordance with Franklin County School Board policies and FL statutes.
 Upon your child's return to school, send a hand-written note as to the reason for the absence.
 If your child was seen by a doctor, please send the doctor's note.